 The MRA Dermatology Council was created and convened under the MRA Board of Directors and is co-chaired by Denise Kellen and Daisy Helman.

-Learn more about MRA's Dermatology Fellows Award, our newest grant program, here.
-Applications are currently being accepted for the 2020 - 2021 cohort.
-Read the Request for Proposals here.
+Learn more about MRA's Dermatology Fellows Award, our newest grant program.

 Please note: All organizational affiliations and titles are listed for identification purposes only.
 All individuals serve in their personal capacity and not as a representative of their employer.